 A coffee scale allows you to produce the same great-tasting cup every time.

 When you know exactly how much coffee you need to brew a perfect cup of coffee every time, you eliminate coffee waste.
 Each time you brew stronger coffee than you typically prefer, you are wasting those coffee grounds.

 This may seem minor when talking about a single cup of coffee, but if you look at it over time, the excess coffee you are using adds up.
 Not only is this a waste of your coffee beans, but a waste of your hard-earned money.

 Does it Need to be a Coffee Scale Specifically?

-No, any scale that is accurate to the nearest gram will improve your coffee, but if you’re going to buy a scale especially for coffee, then a scale that goes to the nearest 0.5 of a gram (or even better, 0.1g), is going to make all the difference.
+No, any scale that is accurate to the nearest gram will improve your coffee, but if you’re going to buy a scale, especially for coffee, then a scale that goes to the nearest 0.5 of a gram (or even better to the nearest tenth of a gram), is going to make all the difference.

 What defines a coffee scale from a regular scale is usually a scale combined with a timer.
 A timer isn’t necessary; you can use a stopwatch or your phone to time while weighing with your scale).

-In this post, I will review scales in three categories: budget, mid-range and high-end.
-All the scales I’m reviewing are available on Amazon, and I will put a link to each one, so you can do a full technical specification read there if you wish.
+In this post, I will review scales in three categories: budget, mid-range, and high-end.
+All the scales I’m reviewing are available on Amazon, and I will link each one, so you can do a full technical specification read there if you wish.